 Dr. Tim Brimmer, a professor of music at Butler University, Indianapolis, is executive director of SoundMinds, a non-profit formed to improve the health and quality of life of individuals through music, expressive arts and sound-safe environments.
 As a child, Tim was fascinated with music’s health benefits.
 Four decades of teaching, performing, conducting and researching music’s role in quality of life helped Dr. Brimmer bring a collaborative team of interdisciplinary colleagues, students and industry leaders together, alongside leading physicians, nurses and caregivers to create solutions for healthy aging.
 Dr. Brimmer's keynote will close the MAIA conference at 3 p.m.
 Friday, August 9.

-Teepa Snow returns as a MAIA speaker this year, and is leading a special pre-conference workshop on dementia for direct care providers on Wednesday, August 8 at USI.
+Teepa Snow returns to lead a special pre-conference workshop on dementia for direct care providers on Wednesday, August 7 at USI.
 As one of America’s leading educators on dementia, Snow’s philosophy is reflective of her education, work experience, available medical research and first-hand caregiving interactions.
 Working as a registered occupational therapist for over 35 years, her wealth of experience has led her to develop Positive Approach® to Care techniques and training models that now are used by families and professionals working or living with dementia or other brain changes throughout the world.

-The deadline has been extended to Friday, August 3, 2018, for the reduced registration fee .
+The deadline for a reduced registration fee is Tuesday, July 30.
 After that date, the rate increases for the pre-conference workshop and one- and two-day registrations.
 There is a discounted rate for students and retirees.
 More information about registering is online at USI.edu/maia or by calling 812-464-1989.